raphaelmansuy/tutorials/23_google_agent_adk.md

 ## Customer Service Automation

-Customer service is one of the most compelling applications for ADK agents, allowing businesses to provide responsive, accurate support at scale[^4_4].
+Customer service is one of the most compelling applications for ADK agents, allowing businesses to provide responsive, accurate support at scale.

 ### Multi-tier Support System

-A comprehensive customer service system using ADK might include[^4_4]:
+A comprehensive customer service system using ADK might include:

 ```
 Customer Query →